-Prerequisite: MATH 2263 or consent of instructor.
+Prerequisite: MATH 2263 and MATH 3600, each with a grade of "C" or higher, or consent of instructor.
 An introduction to basic principles and applications of classical mathematical models, optimization models and probabilistic models.

 MATH 4980 Senior Seminar

 Prerequisite: A 4000-level course in algebra, analysis, or topology.
 A capstone experience in pure mathematics.
 Topics in an area of algebra, analysis, or topology will be covered and presented in a written and/or oral form.